Lanteglos-by-Fowey: Parish church

 There are two stone crosses in the churchyard.
 One is a tall Gothic lantern cross which was found buried in a trench next to the church in 1838.
 It has been suggested that it was buried deliberately to prevent its destruction by Commonwealth iconoclasts.
 It was erected in its present position in 1841.
 The other cross consists of a cross head found in Pont Pill Creek.
 When it was moved to the churchyard the corresponding shaft was found there and a few years later c.
 1910 it was restored and re-erected.

 In 1932 author Daphne du Maurier was married at Lanteglos-by-Fowey church.

 Historic estates

 The historic estate of Hall, is the ancient seat of the Mohun family (a junior branch of Mohun of Dunster Castle in Somerset, feudal barons of Dunster), also seated at Boconnoc, which branch was one of the four co-heirs of Edward Courtenay, 1st Earl of Devon (1527–1556) the last of the mediaeval Courtenay Earls of Devon.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Lanteglos in the 1700s.

+The Vicar of Lanteglos-by-Fowey was described in 1586 as "the best wrastler in Cornwall."